Hepatitis C (cont.)

 Several diagnostic tests currently are available for the diagnosis of HCV infection.
 They can be categorized according to the way the tests are used.

 Screening tests are tests that are used to diagnose a condition or disease among individuals not known to have the disease.
-They are is particularly useful for individuals who have risk factors for the condition or disease.
+They are particularly useful for individuals who have risk factors for the condition or disease.

 The first step in screening for HCV infection is to test blood for the antibody to HCV using an enzyme immuno-assays (EIAs).
 If the EIA test is negative (does not find the antibody), the patient is assumed to be free of HCV.
 It takes several weeks (up to six months) for antibodies to develop after the initial infection with HCV, so this screening test may miss a few newly-infected individuals.
 The EIA screening tests are very good (specific); if the test is positive the probability of having HCV infection is greater than 99%.

 Recombinant immunoblot assay (RIBA) is used to confirm the positive results of EIAs since occasionally a positive EIA is a false positive, that is, the test is positive when HCV is not present.
 Although the direct detection of HCV RNA (HCV PCR) also is widely used to confirm the HCV infection, RIBA is still useful to differentiate false positive results in the few individuals whose immune systems have eliminated the virus but still have antibodies left over from the resolved infection.

 As previously described, HCV contains RNA.
 Several tests (assays) are available to measure the amount of HCV RNA in a person's blood.
 These tests are referred to as molecular tests because they examine the virus at the molecular level.
 A single negative test for RNA does not mean that there is no infection because the virus may appear in the blood intermittently or may exist in small amounts.
 Newer tests have helped by detecting smaller and smaller amounts of virus in the blood.